Ensuring Effective Implementation of Laws that Disarm Domestic Abusers

-Domestic violence and gun violence are inextricably linked in the United States, with an average of 70 women shot and killed by an intimate partner each month.1Everytown analysis of CDC, National Violent Death Reporting System (NVDRS), 2019.
+Domestic violence and gun violence are inextricably linked in the United States, with an average of 76 women shot and killed by an intimate partner each month.1Everytown Research analysis of CDC, National Violent Death Reporting System (NVDRS), 2021.
 Analysis includes firearm homicides involving an intimate partner and women 18 years and older.
 Abusers with firearms are five times more likely to kill their female victims.2Jacquelyn C. Campbell et al., “Risk Factors for Femicide in Abusive Relationships: Results From a Multisite Case Control Study,” American Journal of Public Health 93, no. 7 (July 2003): 1089–97, https://doi.org/10.2105/AJPH.93.7.1089.
 Guns amplify the inherent power and control dynamics characteristic of abusive intimate relationships, whether as lethal weapons to injure and kill or as a tool to inflict emotional abuse without ever firing a bullet.
 The effects of guns in the hands of a domestic abuser extend far beyond the intimate relationship, affecting entire communities from children who witness it to family members, coworkers, and the law enforcement officers who respond to it.

 Federal and state policies that disrupt abusers’ access to guns can save lives.
 Federal law prohibits abusers under domestic violence restraining orders or who have been convicted of misdemeanor crimes of domestic violence from possessing or purchasing firearms.318 U.S.C. § 922(g)(8), (9).
 The Bipartisan Safer Communities Act expanded the federal law prohibition preventing convicted domestic abusers from buying or possessing guns to include not only those who abused their current or former spouse, person with whom they have a child in common, or person with whom they currently or have formerly cohabitated but also those who abused their current or recent dating partners.
 The gun prohibition for dating partners convicted of misdemeanor crimes will last only for five years if they are not otherwise prohibited, have never been convicted of any other misdemeanor crime of domestic violence against a dating partner, and were not convicted of a disqualifying assault offense during that five-year period.
 Federal law also prohibits individuals convicted of felonies, including domestic violence felonies, from possessing or purchasing firearms.
 18 U.S.C. § 922(g)(1).
 Many states have passed analogous laws, empowering state and local officials to enforce prohibitions against these individuals.
 Currently, 32 states and Washington, DC have laws prohibiting domestic abusers under restraining orders from possessing firearms, with 22 of these states and Washington, DC affirmatively requiring prohibited abusers to turn in guns they already possess.
-A separate set of 32 states and Washington, DC have laws barring firearm possession by individuals convicted of domestic violence crimes, with 17 of these states explicitly requiring relinquishment upon prohibition
+A separate set of 32 states and Washington, DC have laws barring firearm possession by individuals convicted of domestic violence crimes, with 17 of these states explicitly requiring relinquishment upon prohibition.

 However, these laws do not implement themselves and the failure to properly enforce them can have devastating consequences for survivors of domestic violence.
 The moment that a survivor seeks assistance from the legal system is often a time of heightened risk, making it even more crucial that laws intended to remove firearms from homes in which there is domestic violence are effectively implemented.
 Specifically, state and local implementation efforts must focus on two key aspects of these laws:

-• Ensuring that abusers turn in any guns already in their possession at the time they become prohibited, and
+- Ensuring that abusers turn in any guns already in their possession at the time they become prohibited, and

-• Ensuring that abusers are not able to purchase guns after they become prohibited.
+- Ensuring that abusers are not able to purchase guns after they become prohibited.

 Many jurisdictions around the country have instituted innovative and effective programs to ensure that these laws function as designed to ensure abusers do not continue to have access to firearms, while others are just beginning this work.
 State and local law enforcement, judicial officers and court staff, and other key stakeholders should develop protocols and adopt policies to ensure that these laws operate as intended to keep guns out of the hands of abusers.
 Recognizing the importance of strong implementation and enforcement of these laws, the federal government has created a number of grant programs that may provide funding to support these efforts.
 Everytown has created a database of federal grant funding opportunities to address gun violence that can be searched to identify current grant opportunities that can support programs designed to ensure that domestic abusers do not continue to have easy access to guns.
 There may also be similar funding available at the state level.
 It bears emphasis, however, that additional funding is not necessary to meaningfully improve the implementation of these laws.